MlennGarien/800craft/readme.md

 This feature can only found in 800Craft.

 ## Release
-800Craft has been released and is at version 0.103.
-You can download it here: https://github.com/GlennMR/800craft/downloads For support, visit our forum here: http://www.au70galaxy.com/314/upload/index.php?/forum/32-au70-server-software/
+800Craft has been released and is currently at version 0.103.
+You can download it here: https://github.com/GlennMR/800craft/downloads
+For support, visit our forum here: http://www.au70galaxy.com/314/upload/index.php?/forum/32-au70-server-software/

 Thanks for using 800Craft, enjoy!